 Contact an Experienced Car Accident Attorney in NYC

-One thing is clear based on these safety and accident rankings – staying safe on the road requires responsible, attentive driving.
+One thing is clear based on these safety and reliability rankings – staying safe on the road requires responsible, attentive driving and choosing vehicles with advanced safety features and good safety records.
 Even the safest car cannot counteract irresponsible driving.
 If you’ve been injured by a negligent or reckless driver in New York City, contact Mark E. Seitelman Law Offices to schedule a free consultation.